 So where can you go for snow now?
 I’m about to violate one of the cardinal rules of travel writing by mentioning a few places I’ve never been.
 But I really want to take the kids to Valle Nevado, Portillo or Las Lenas in South America.
 I hear the terrain in Las Lenas is awesome.

 Maybe next summer, we’ll head south.
 We need to brush up on our Spanish before we do.
+Or maybe we need to visit Reno, Nevada again?

 If you can’t go south, here’s the next best thing